cfrezier/reveal-gamepad-controller-plugin/README.md

 - For `Button` :
   - names are here for logging purposes
   - idx is the index of the button to scan in the `gamepad.buttons`
-  - action is the action that will be triggered on "keydown"
+  - action is the action that will be triggered on "keydown".
+It's a `() => void`.
 - For `Cross` :
     - names are here for logging purposes
     - idx is the index of the axis to scan in the `gamepad.axes`
     - actions is an array of trigger options: at each loop, the cross emit the action which value is the closest to the axis value.
+They are `() => void`.
     - Don't forget to have an action doing nothing in rest position of your pad.
-- For `Spotlight`:
+- For `Analog`:
   - names are here for logging purposes
   - xIdx and yIdx are the indexes of the axis to scan in the `gamepad.axes`
   - deadZone allows not to trigger if values are below a certain amount